KajetanWiacek/KajetanWiacek/README.md

 👋 Hi, My name is Kajetan and I am Java Developer.
-Writing code and learning new technologies is my passion.
+Writing code and learning about new technologies is my passion.